BiDAlab/GeneticAlgorithm/README.md

 **These 4 steps will be repeated until one of the following situations occurs**:

 - The defined number of generations ([`n_gen`](#n_gen_par)) is reached.
 - The algorithm converges.
-That is, during `threshold_times_convergence` times the best result found in the population does not improve on the best result found so far.
+That is, for a number of `threshold_times_convergence` generations the best result found in the population is always the same.
+This means that the algorithm has fallen into a local minimum/maximum.
 The `threshold_times_convergence` value initially takes value 5 and from generation 17 its value increases according to the number of generations taken.
 This allows for a deeper search as the number of generations increases.

 <br/>